ucrcsedept/course-support/module-2/module2revised.md

 > Note: "Folders" will be referred to as "directories".

+Log into UCR servers with VSCode's Remote-SSH and open a terminal using `Ctrl + ~` or `Cmd + ~`, and open your folder (just like module 1).
+Notice that the terminal, whenever it waits for your input, says the current user @ the name of the server, which in this case should look like `[(your UCR id)@xe-02 ~]`.
+It also says the current directory your terminal is looking at.

 Whenever you log into any of the school servers, you should be placed into your user root directory/home directory.
 In order to see the current directory you are in, use the `pwd` command (print working directory).
 The path printed should be `/home/csmajs/[your CS username]`.
 If not, use the `cd ~` command, where `cd` is the command to "change directory" and `~` is an alias that represents your personal home directory.

 Now, lets use the file system.
 Type the following command: